 This module is intended as an introduction to the Unity Editor and how to use it.
 Students who will be doing practical projects in game design need to be familiar and comfortable with the Unity Editor.
-If students will be using their own devices, they would ideally be given time outside of class to complete the first few steps of onboarding in Unity.
+If students will be using their own devices they would ideally be given time outside of class to complete the first few steps of onboarding in Unity.

-We suggest giving the following free resources to students for preparatory self-study before classes commence: Editor Essentials module from the Unity Essentials pathway.
+We suggest giving the following free resources to students for preparatory self-study before classes commence: Get started with Unity module from the Unity Essentials pathway.

-If you are interested in a more comprehensive deep dive into 2D development in the Unity Editor, our most comprehensive 2D game development guide is now available, as well as the new Sprite Flight and 2D adventure Game tutorials.
+If you are interested in a more comprehensive deep dive into 2D development in the Unity Editor, our most comprehensive 2D game development quide is now available.

-Unity also provides a growing range of services, most with free tiers of use, to help developers build, manage, and grow their business from their applications, as well as extend and integrate into 3rd party applications.
+Unity also provides a growing range of services, most with free tiers of use, to help developers build, manage, and grow the business from their applications, as well as extend and integrate into 3rd party applications.
 Below is a list of notable services that may be useful in the industries this curricular framework caters to, but the full range can be viewed on the Unity Gaming Services reference and the Unity Cloud onboarding guide.